 If you are planning any re-modeling, please remember that you must get approval for any exterior addition or change or paint from the Architectural Committee.
 Follow HVR1’s Design Review Process.
 You may choose to review Scottsdale’s Character Design for context on these restrictions.

 1-Exterior Remodeling: Obtain approvals from the Architectural Committee for any exterior remodeling, for example additions, porches, walls, pools, casitas, etc. before you start the project.
-Required steps are outlined in our Building Guidelines and under DesignReview.
+Required steps are outlined in our Building Guidelines (see sidebar) and under DesignReview.
 Permit(s) from the City of Scottsdale may also be required.

-The first step in the HVR1 Design Review process is for the homeowner to complete and submit an Architectual Review Form to the Architectural Committee via Rudy Frame at VIP Property Management (email: firstname.lastname@example.org).
+The first step in the HVR1 Design Review process is for the homeowner to complete and submit an Architectual Review Form (see sidebar) to the Architectural Committee via Rudy Frame at VIP Property Management (email: firstname.lastname@example.org).
 The more complete your plans are, the quicker your response is likely to be from the Architectural Committee.
 You may save some time, too, by discussing your project with our Property Manager, Rudy Frame.
 Our goal is to make your experience a pleasant one by providing advice that avoids complications.

 2-Exterior Painting: You need approval from the Architectural Committee for any exterior painting.
 This includes the repainting of the existing color of your home.